Realisations of posets and tameness: Realising posets

-Distributive upper semilattices of finite type are key examples of consistent posets (see~\ref{asfsgdhgfhjnhgn}).
+Distributive upper semilattices of finite-type are key examples of consistent posets (see~\ref{asfsgdhgfhjnhgn}).
 For example, the poset $\mathbb{N}^r$ is consistent.
-If $|S|\geq 3$, then the suspension $\Sigma S$ (see~\ref{afadfhfgsh}) is an example of a consistent upper semilattice which is not distributive (see~\ref{dfhieir}).
+If $|S|\geq 3$, then the suspension $\Sigma S$ (see~\ref{afadfhfgsh}) is an example of a consistent upper semilattice which is not distributive (see~\ref{dfhieir}). \end{point}